lkwq007/stablediffusion-infinity/readme.md

 The code of `postprocess.py` and `process.py` is modified based on https://github.com/Trinkle23897/Fast-Poisson-Image-Editing

 The code of `convert_checkpoint.py` is modified based on https://github.com/huggingface/diffusers/blob/main/scripts/convert_original_stable_diffusion_to_diffusers.py

+The submodule `sd_grpcserver` and `handleImageAdjustment()` in `utils.py` are based on https://github.com/hafriedlander/stable-diffusion-grpcserver and https://github.com/parlance-zz/g-diffuser-bot